tardineduardo/02-libft_tester/README.md

 4. Run the tests:
 `make`

+5. To update the existing /libft_tester folder, from inside it run:
+`git pull origin main`

 ## Important Notes
 We are still learning how to create more complex and dynamic Makefiles, so for this version, you need to follow stricter rules:
 - Your main libft folder can't have any `.c` files other than the ones expected by the exercise.